windows7lake/ll_dropdown_menu/README.md

 final Color confirmBackgroundColor; // The background color of the confirmation button component of the drop-down menu content body in the multi-select state final OnDropDownItemsReset? onDropDownItemsReset; // The click event of the reset button component of the drop-down menu content body in the multi-select state final OnDropDownItemsConfirm? onDropDownItemsConfirm; // Click event of the confirmation button component of the drop-down menu content body in the multi-select state
+// Callback event triggered after the drop-down menu selection is confirmed, used to update the text of the header component by the return value of the callback
+// headerIndex should not be null when using this callback final OnDropDownHeaderUpdate? onDropDownHeaderUpdate;
 ```

 ### DropDownGridView